nikbearbrown/Zebonastic.ai-Vol1-No1-Winter-2025/Prompt_Templates_for_Midjourney/README.md

 ---

-# Prompt Templates: Building Blocks for AI Image Creation
+## Prompt Templates: Building Blocks for AI Image Creation
-*Zebonastic.ai Vol. 1 No. 1 - Winter 2025*

-## Understanding Template Structure

 Think of prompt templates as recipes – consistent formulas that help you achieve reliable results.
 Each template combines core elements in a specific way to generate the desired output.